 This defines your nozzle size.
 The slicing engine uses this value combined with your other settings to determine how quickly to feed filament into your hot end.
-The TAZ ships with a 0.5mm nozzle.
+The TAZ ships with a 0.35mm or a 0.5mm nozzle.

 Retraction Speed (mm/s)